Forest of lies

 It was then that my indoctrinated pride in Songgun got its first crack.

-We scrambled to obey; be e good!
+We scrambled to obey: be good.
 We were obedient to the commands, like our parents had taught us, like our grandparents had taught them.

 I felt physically strong but mentally weak as I shuffled forwards, panicking inside.
 When I saw the rows of metal bunks, each with a thin mattress and a scratchy grey blanket, I felt my energy drain.

-The air smelled of sweat and disinfectant.
+The air smelled of leather, sweat and disinfectant.
 I was given a musty uniform that was too big.
 Some were too small for others.
 My boots pinched my feet and one sock had a hole in the heel.
-There was no room for complaints; we were soldiers now.
+There was no room for complaints, we were soldiers now.

 Once we were dressed, we were ordered to strip again.
-I was not sure if this was a method of control or simply poor planning by the man with the speaker who seemed slow to me.
+I was not sure if this was a method of control or simply poor planning by the man with the clipboard and little red speaker permanently held up to his mouth, who seemed slow to me.

 Cupping our private bits, we were marched towards the sound of hissing water—which filled me with horrible memories of the cold water I’d been forced to shower with growing up.
 Hot water was permitted on our Glorious Leader’s birthday and the anniversary of past leaders’ deaths, pumped into the building like a gift from the gods.
 I was positive that soldiers were treated with more respect than workers and steaming hot water awaited me.

 I was freezing when I got into bed and wrapped the thin grey blanket around me.
-The training had begun: cold weather adaptability!
-All night I lay awake, dreaming of my old bed, the trickling of the gutters that soothed me to sleep while my brother’s wheezing snores tried to keep me awake.
-I’d have given anything to go back, just for one night, and return the next day.
+The training had begun: cold weather adaptability.
+All night I lay awake, dreaming of my old bed, the trickling of the gutters outside that soothed me to sleep while my brother’s wheezing snores tried to keep me awake.
+I’d have given anything to go back, just for the night, and return the next day.

 We were woken at dawn by the blare of the loudspeaker, the same whipping voice that had dictated to us the day before.
 We were given exactly five minutes to make our beds, dress, and line up outside.
 I was determined to do it the quickest and was one of the first to make it to the frosty courtyard.
-Stragglers were beaten around the back of their legs and arms and made an example of throughout the morning.
+Stragglers were beaten around the back of their legs and arms until black and blue, and they made an example of throughout the morning.

 100 star jumps, 100 squats, 100 pushups.
 If you couldn’t do it, you were beaten.
 Everyone felt just how painful those thick batons were.
 Breakfast was a bowl of watery porridge, barely enough to sustain us through the next drills.

 In the afternoon, we were given our first introduction to the basics of hand-to-hand combat.
-Each of us were given a partner, shown a move and the other had to deflect it.
-We were expected to carry out the moves to perfection!
+Each of us was given a partner, shown a move and the other had to deflect it.
+We were expected to carry out the moves to perfection.
 An overhand right counter had to be timed so the attacker was left open; when all his weight was optimally off balance.
-When we could not execute the move correctly, we were beaten.
+When we could not execute the move correctly, we were beaten!

 Ideological training was just as intense.
 Hawk-Eyes’ baton against our shoulders kept us sitting up straight for hours, stuck in a grey, claustrophobic, windowless classroom.
-We sat through propaganda films, which were blasted out of crackly speakers, that hurt our ears; lectured about becoming men through pain and endurance, about the greatness of our Supreme Leader and the weakness and evils of the outside world.
+We sat through propaganda films, which were blasted out of crackly speakers, that hurt our ears.
+Lectured about becoming men through pain and endurance, about the greatness of our Leader and the weakness and evils of the outside world.

 We were important men now.